 - The voucher is signed by the awardee only (unless using the grant to host a visitor); it does not require a mentor signature.

 - Two types of travel may be funded: travel by the awardee, or travel by another mathematical scientist to the home institution of the awardee for the purpose of scientific collaboration with the awardee.
 The Trip Approval form will list the traveler.
 After travel, the traveler submits the completed voucher and the traveler is paid directly from the AMS.

 - For any approved trip, the following documented expenses may be submitted:

 - Transportation tickets

-- If driving instead of using an airline, provide an estimate of what it would have cost to purchase an air ticket.
+- If driving instead of using an airline, an estimate of what it would have cost to purchase an air ticket must also be provided.
 Reimbursement will be for, at most, the cost of a 2-week advance purchase air ticket.
-Also, you must provide a Google map showing the mileage that was driven as well as any receipts for parking and tolls.
+Also, you must provide a Google map showing the start/end points for the mileage that was driven as well as any receipts for parking and tolls.
 Note that mileage is only reimbursed when using a vehicle owned by the traveler.

 - Contact AMS staff in advance for approval when considering a car rental.
 For approved car rental situations, only actual charges for a basic economy-level car are covered, not mileage.
 No insurance fees are covered.

 - Use of a US-based air carrier is encouraged if at all possible.
 However, there are circumstances when this is not possible.
 If using a non-US carrier, then please include an estimate of what it would have cost to use a US carrier and/or a written statement to be included with the reimbursement documents as to why a non-US carrier was used.